They are often hailed as the future of technology and money, but the truth is that cryptocurrencies have devastating impacts on the environment.

 Depending on the cryptocurrency in question, a single coin could be worth from 3,000 to 300,000 dollars.

 When it was originally designed and released by a presumable anonymous person named Satoshi Nakamoto, Bitcoin was supposed to have equity in mind - one individual with an ordinary computer mining and getting compensated for it.

 But it soon became an economy of scale and a highly lucrative business that, environmentally speaking, is going in the direction of the Industrial Revolution (1760-1840).

 The amount of electricity consumed by these intangible digital coins is growing at a dramatic rate.

-In 2021, experts estimate that the Bitcoin network will require 129 terawatt-hours (TWh) of power, i.e., 1,700 percent more energy than Google.
+In 2021, experts estimated that the Bitcoin network would require 129 terawatt-hours (TWh) of power, i.e., 1,700 percent more energy than Google.

-In other words, by 2022, Bitcoin will consume as much electricity as all data centers in the world.
+In other words, by 2022, Bitcoin will consume as much electricity as all data centers worldwide.